t0maskoYT/t_give/README.md

-# SCRIPT FOR /GIVE COMMAND
+# FIVEM SCRIPT FOR /GIVE COMMAND
 Script was made for ESX

 ## How is script working?